3shmawyz/Cantiin/docker.md

-# Runnng Cantiin using Docker
+# Running Cantiin using Docker

 ## Up And Running: